 Recommended dose: 3 capsules (10.8 bn cfu) daily taken on an empty stomach at least 2 hours away from food.
 The capsules can be emptied into cold water and swallowed.

-Each capsule supplies 3.6 bn cfu (live bacteria), is dairy free, cultured on a dairy free medium, hypoallergenic and does not contain any artificial flavours, colours, preservatives, gluten or FOS.
+Each capsule supplies 3.6 bn cfu (live bacteria),is dairy free, cultured on a dairy free medium and does not contain any artificial flavours, colours, preservatives, FOS or gluten-containing ingredients.

 This product is best kept refrigerated to sustain the active bacteria.